igordzie97/computer-graphics/README.md

 # Computer Graphics
-Laboratory exercises where I used the JavaScript library - Three.js.
+Laboratory exercises where I've used the JavaScript library - Three.js.